**It** doesn’t really matter to the buyer.

 What’s the one thing you need to write with clarity

-Your ability to break an idea into simpler sub-ideas that help the reader to absorb the information easily is writing with clarity.
-It’s having clarity of thought.
+Your ability to break an idea into simpler sub-ideas to help the reader absorb information easily – is writing with clarity.
+It’s having to anatomize your thought.

 To write clearly, your mind should watch your thoughts slow down, sit and settle.
 It’s like snorkeling.
 Too many suspended particles affect your visibility.
 So you wait for the water to settle down.
 Likewise, to write with clarity, you should wait, think and understand clearly.